Features & Exhibits

 - Employment and Shopping in early Prairie du Chien

 The Visitor Center includes the ticket office, visitor information, and a museum store, which carries a wide variety of gifts and books on local history.
-The Visitor Center also contains a library with books on medical history.
+The Visitor Center also contains a library with books on local history, school annuals and medical history.